F1F88/sm-ext-log4sp/readme.md

 ### Error Handler

-Normally, Log4sp Natives will only throw errors and interrupt code execution when the parameters are invalid; errors within the extension (logging, flushing, etc.) are handled by the Error Handler and will not interrupt code execution.
+Normally, Log4sp Natives will throw an error and interrupt code execution when the parameters are invalid.

-By default, the Error Handler only logs error information to the errors_date.log file of SourceMod.
+However, in the following situations, errors will not be thrown directly, but instead the error handler will be called:

+1. Error when Logger.LogEx formats parameters;

+2. Error when Logger traverses Sinks to log;

+3. Error when Logger traverses Sinks to flush.

+Therefore, when errors occur in the `Logger.Log`, `Logger.LogEx`, and `Logger.Flush` methods, SourcePawn code execution will not be interrupted.

+**Note:** Errors when `Logger.LogAmxTpl` formats parameters will be thrown directly, and errors when traversing Sinks to log and flush after formats parameters will call the error handler.

+Each Logger has an error handler, and the default handler solution is to simply log the error information to the SourceMod's errors.log file.

+You can refer to the following code to override the default error handler of the Logger:

 ```sourcepawn
 void SetMyErrorHandler(Logger logger)